Stability-AI/StableCascade/train/readme.md

 ## Starting from a Pretrained Model
 If you want to finetune any model you need the pretrained models.
 You can find details on how to download them in the [models](../models) section.
 After downloading them, you need to modify the checkpoint paths in the config file too.
-See below for the example config files.
+See below for example config files.

 ## Text-to-Image Training
 You can use the following configs for finetuning Stage C on your own datasets.
 All necessary parameters were already